Irikkur: History

 Irikkur has historic and commercial importance, and is one of the largest Muslim-majority towns (76%) in the Kannur district and lies on the banks of the Irikkur River, locally known as the "Ayippuzha".
 This river was the geographical border of the former Kottayam Kingdom ruled by Kerala Varma Pazhassi Raja.

-Demography
+Administration

+Irikkur Grama Panchayat consists of 14 wards.
+The current ruling party is UDF.

+Irikkur Block Panchayat comprises 8 Grama Panchayats with 15 wards.
+Panchayats like Eruvessi, Payyavoor, Ulikkal, Padiyoor-Kalliad, Kuttiattoor, Mayyil, Malapattam and Irikkur are part of it.

+Irikkur is one among the assembly constituencies in Kerala.
+Irikkur Assembly constituency is politically a part of Kannur Lok Sabha constituency.
+The current MLA is Sajeev Joseph under UDF party.

+Law and Order

+The Panchayat comes under the jurisdiction of Irikkur police station, established on 1st January 1955.
+Before becoming a full-fledged station, it was an outpost of Taliparamba police station.

+Irikkur has a Grama Nyayalaya or village court for easy access to the judicial system in the rural areas.

+Demographics

 As of 2011 Census, Irikkur had a population of 13,820, of which 6,690 are males and 7,130 are females.
 Irikkur census town has an area of 11.38 sqkm, housing 2,327 families to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Census Town limits and impose taxes on properties under its jurisdiction.

 In Irikkur, the sex ratio is 1.066 females per male, below the state average of 1.084.
 Moreover, the child sex ratio is 0.991, compared to the Kerala state average of 0.964.
 The literacy rate of Irikkur is 92.03%, lower than the state average of 94.00%.
 In Irikkur, male literacy is 96.30% while the female literacy rate is 88.08%.